tfavazza/game-project-client/README.md

 My original plan was to include online cross-computer two player mode, but the time constraints didn't allow for it.
-My final project ended up looking a lot different from my wireframe model, but I'm still happy with what I accomplished in the short time I had.
+My final project ended up looking a lot different from my [wireframe](http://imgur.com/a/OycBH) model, but I'm still happy with what I accomplished in the short time I had.

 Future versions:
   -online two player
   -better UI
-Link to wireframes and user stories.